CAU-OSS-2019/Korean-tag-recommeder/README.md

 <br>

-For more instructions of PREPROCESSING/MODELING, please see [WIKI](https://github.com/CAU-OSS-2019/team-project-team18/wiki)
+For more instructions of PREPROCESSING/MODELING, please read [WIKI](https://github.com/CAU-OSS-2019/team-project-team18/wiki)
 <br>

 # Contribution
-If you want contribute our project, please read [Contribution Guide]() before Contribution.
+If you want to contribute on our project, please read [Contribution Guide]() before Contributing.

 <br>